queue-miscreant/nvim-image-test/README.md

 - Crop thresholds (e.g., do not attempt to crop, crop only at most n lines)
 - Reinstate hiding extmarks when cursor moves under them
 - Testing
-- New `virt_lines` extmarks cause misalignment of images
 - Images can still get desynced from their position on screen
 - Hide text behind extmark with highlight
     - This is more difficult than it seems.
 256-color terminals use `gui` highlights, which don't support `start=`/`stop=`